FumiKimura/Code_Everday/README.md

 # Code_Everday
 Track my progress on study coding everyday

+## Mar 19th 2021
+Today I finished one question from freecodecamp's JavaScript basic data structure and algorithms.
+No matter how busy I will spend time on coding.

 ## Mar 11th 2021
 It is almost midnight about to become Mar 12th in 15min.
 Today, I just finished 5 questions from freecodecamp.
 I only have 2 more questions left for Basic Data Structures.
 I will finish up today.